ruthgrace/approvalvote.co/README.md

 ```

 ## to do
-* make sure that bars in results comparison are different heights when different values
 * voting results page - take into account ties
 * incorporate design
 * poll title should be in poll results page